-Open a bank account in Indonesia in 6 steps (for foreigners)
+Open an Indonesian bank account in 6 steps

-6 steps to open a bank account in Indonesia
+Foreigners can open a bank account in Indonesia by following these six steps:

-1. Choose the bank to open a local bank account
+- Choose the bank to open a local bank account.

-2. Go to the physical office to apply for the bank account
+- Go to the physical office to apply for the bank account.

-3. Show the required documents and fill in your personal data
+- Show the required documents and fill in your data.

-5. Install the online banking application on your smartphone
+- Install the online banking application on your smartphone.

 Unfortunately, foreigners can’t open an Indonesian bank account online.
 You can open a local bank account at the nearest bank office.